content-services/zest/release/docs/ContainerContainerPushRepositoryResponse.md

 HasPulpLabels returns a boolean if a field has been set.

-### GetRetainRepoVersions
+### GetPulpLastUpdated

-`func (o *ContainerContainerPushRepositoryResponse) GetRetainRepoVersions() int64`
+`func (o *ContainerContainerPushRepositoryResponse) GetPulpLastUpdated() time.Time`

-GetRetainRepoVersions returns the RetainRepoVersions field if non-nil, zero value otherwise.
+GetPulpLastUpdated returns the PulpLastUpdated field if non-nil, zero value otherwise.

-### GetRetainRepoVersionsOk
+### GetPulpLastUpdatedOk

-`func (o *ContainerContainerPushRepositoryResponse) GetRetainRepoVersionsOk() (*int64, bool)`
+`func (o *ContainerContainerPushRepositoryResponse) GetPulpLastUpdatedOk() (*time.Time, bool)`

-GetRetainRepoVersionsOk returns a tuple with the RetainRepoVersions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPulpLastUpdatedOk returns a tuple with the PulpLastUpdated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRetainRepoVersions
+### SetPulpLastUpdated

-`func (o *ContainerContainerPushRepositoryResponse) SetRetainRepoVersions(v int64)`
+`func (o *ContainerContainerPushRepositoryResponse) SetPulpLastUpdated(v time.Time)`

-SetRetainRepoVersions sets RetainRepoVersions field to given value.
+SetPulpLastUpdated sets PulpLastUpdated field to given value.

-### HasRetainRepoVersions
+### HasPulpLastUpdated

-`func (o *ContainerContainerPushRepositoryResponse) HasRetainRepoVersions() bool`
+`func (o *ContainerContainerPushRepositoryResponse) HasPulpLastUpdated() bool`

-HasRetainRepoVersions returns a boolean if a field has been set.
+HasPulpLastUpdated returns a boolean if a field has been set.

-### SetRetainRepoVersionsNil

-`func (o *ContainerContainerPushRepositoryResponse) SetRetainRepoVersionsNil(b bool)`

- SetRetainRepoVersionsNil sets the value for RetainRepoVersions to be an explicit nil

-### UnsetRetainRepoVersions
-`func (o *ContainerContainerPushRepositoryResponse) UnsetRetainRepoVersions()`

-UnsetRetainRepoVersions ensures that no value is present for RetainRepoVersions, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)